Quad insurance for leisure use

 FAQ

-What insurance do I need for a quad bike up to 50 cc?
+What insurance do I need for a quad up to 50 cc?

-For small quads with an engine capacity of up to 50 cubic centimetres and a maximum speed of 45 km/h, you don't need a traditional car insurance policy.
-In this case, a moped insurance with an identification plate is sufficient and legally required.
+For small quads with an engine capacity of up to 50 cubic centimetres and a maximum speed of 45 km/h, you do not need standard motor vehicle insurance.
+Here, moped insurance with an insurance number plate is sufficient and legally required.

 Does my quad insurance also apply abroad?

-Yes, the coverage of your quad liability insurance generally applies within the geographical boundaries of Europe, as well as in non-European territories that fall within the scope of the EU.
-For comprehensive coverage, you should check the specific conditions in your contract.
+Yes, the cover provided by your quad liability insurance generally applies within the geographical limits of Europe as well as in non-European territories that fall within the scope of the EU.
+For comprehensive cover, you should check the exact terms in your policy.

 How can I save on quad insurance?

-You can save by using a seasonal registration plate for the months you actually drive.
-Additionally, increasing the deductible in your comprehensive insurance lowers the premium.
-Compare offers and make use of any no-claims bonus you may have from another vehicle.
+You can save money by using a seasonal registration for the months in which you actually drive.
+In addition, a higher excess in comprehensive insurance lowers the premium.
+Compare offers and make use of any no-claims discount you may have from another vehicle.

 What is the difference between a quad and an ATV?

-Quads are often designed to be lighter and more sporty, primarily intended for leisure and sports use.
-ATVs (All-Terrain Vehicles) are built more robustly, often featuring all-wheel drive, and are designed for both agricultural work and challenging off-road trips.
+Quads are often lighter and designed to be more sporty, and are primarily intended for leisure and sports use.
+ATVs (All-Terrain Vehicles) are more robustly built, often have all-wheel drive, and are designed both for agricultural work and for demanding off-road riding.
 From an insurance perspective, they are often treated similarly.

 Subscribe to our newsletter